 You are going to undertake a conquest of which the effects on

 –Napoleon, to his troops

 Sailing from various ports along the Ligurian coast in the latter part of May 1798, the expedition rendezvoused at sea, eventually forming a flotilla of some 400 transports and 100 warships.
 On board was an army of 36,000 men, including the best elements of the Army of Italy, plus a large group of scientists and artists recruited for the enlightened purpose of civilizing the backward peoples of Egypt and uncovering the mysteries of a country little known to Europeans.
-Making its way down the Italian peninsula and into the open Mediterranean, the French armada took three weeks to reach its first objective, the island of Malta, where Napoleon made a landing in force and quickly set about establishing a new French protectorate, replacing the island’s existing defenders–members of a military organization known as the Order of Saint John–with a garrison force of some 3,500 French soldiers, and helping himself to the accumulated wealth of the order.
+Making its way down the Italian peninsula and into the open Mediterranean, the French armada took three weeks to reach its first objective, the island of Malta, where Napoleon made a landing in force and quickly set about establishing a new French protectorate, replacing the island’s existing defenders–the Order of Saint John–with a garrison force of some 3,500 French soldiers, and helping himself to the accumulated wealth of the order.
 After resupplying his ships from the island’s stores and replenishing his force with a contingent of Maltese troops, he was on his way again nine days later, keeping a wary eye out for the Royal Navy.
 On the night of 22 June, near the coast of Crete, the armada narrowly escaped detection by an English squadron under Admiral Horatio Nelson, the faster English ships passing them in the darkness.
-(Arriving off Alexandria three days ahead of the French, Nelson would put about and head northwest only to miss his quarry once again.)
+Arriving off Alexandria three days ahead of the French, Nelson would put about and head northwest only to miss his quarry once again.

-Napoleon’s luck held with respect to the weather too, conditions remaining fair throughout the nearly two weeks that remained of the long voyage.
+Napoleon’s luck held with respect to the weather too, as conditions remained fair throughout the nearly two weeks that remained of the long voyage.
 Reaching the Egyptian coast on the last day of June, the French fleet concentrated six miles east of Alexandria off Marabout, where, amid stormy seas, Napoleon went ashore with about 4,000 men late the next day.
 By dawn, the assault force had reached the outskirts of Alexandria, and in stubborn fighting under a blazing sun, the invaders took possession of its strongholds.
 Once the new base was secured, the main body of the expedition came ashore, but when the ancient city’s port proved too shallow to serve as an anchorage, the fleet proceeded eastward to the shelter of Aboukir Bay.

 Nor was the army in a position to do much celebrating with Cairo still a hundred miles away.
-Indeed, many were to die of sunstroke, thirst, and exhaustion en route, while still others were driven to suicide by the harshness of the desert and hostility of its inhabitants.
+Indeed, many of the French were to die of sunstroke, thirst, and exhaustion en route, while still others were driven to suicide by the harshness of the desert and the hostility of its inhabitants.
 Arriving at last outside Embabeh, immediately northwest of the capital, they discovered the enemy drawn up across their line of march in numbers nearly twice their own, a total of about 6,000 mounted Mamelukes supported by Egyptians whose numbers alone threatened to make up for the inferiority of their weaponry and tactics.
 Once again anticipating the greatest threat from the enemy’s cavalry, Napoleon ordered an advance in battalion squares with artillery positioned at the angles.
-Presenting a solid defensive wall, the squares served as mobile fortifications against which the Mameluke horsemen could make no impression, their penchant for swarming around individual squares only exposing them to the concentrated fire of those nearby.
+Presenting solid defensive walls to the enemy attacks, the squares served as mobile fortifications against which the Mameluke horsemen could make no impression, their penchant for swarming around individual squares only exposing them to the concentrated fire of those nearby.
 Meanwhile, Napoleon led a reserve division around the enemy’s flank, cutting them off from their camp and shelling their rear, while two French divisions made a determined rush on Embabeh, sending its Egyptian defenders fleeing.
 Panicked by their first experience of heavy guns, many of the Arab fighters attempted to swim the Nile and were drowned.
 At a cost of some 300 French wounded, the Battle of the Pyramids–so named for its proximity to the ancient monuments–was a resounding French victory, adding fresh luster to Napoleon’s reputation for invincibility.

 By 18 March the French had advanced northward along the coast as far as the massive fortress of St. Jean d’Acre.
-Surrounded on three sides by the sea and on all sides by massive stone walls, Acre was further defended by an English naval squadron under Sir Sidney Smith, who had the good fortune to capture a small fleet of French transports en route from Jaffa with heavy siege guns.
+Surrounded on three sides by the sea and on all sides by massive walls of stone, Acre was further defended by an English naval squadron under Sir Sidney Smith, who had the good fortune to capture a small fleet of French transports en route from Jaffa loaded with heavy siege guns.
 These he quickly employed in the city’s defense, along with the firepower of two ships of the line.
-Despite such formidable defenses, Napoleon was determined to lay siege to the fortress just as Alexander the Great had done in the fourth century B.C.
-Where Alexander had succeeded, however, his French avatar would fail.
+Nevertheless, Napoleon was determined to lay siege to the fortress just as Alexander the Great had done in the fourth century B.C.
+Where Alexander had succeeded, however, his French successor would fail.
 Transporting the balance of his heavy guns overland from Jaffa, he managed to batter down part of the massive walls but was stymied in his efforts to take the city by storm.
 On 9 April, with a Turkish army of some 20,000 men moving toward his rear, he sent Kleber’s division inland in an effort to outflank the enemy upon his approach.
 Instead, the Turks managed to surround Kleber on Mount Tabor, immediately east of Nazareth, forcing Napoleon to abandon his siegeworks and come to the rescue.
 Catching the Turks as they were about to fall upon Kleber’s isolated force, he put them to rout and the French moved quickly to resupply themselves from the spoils.

-With the defeat of the Turkish land army, Napoleon fulfilled the strategic objective of the campaign and was free to return to Egypt to prepare for the expected sea-borne invasion from Rhodes, yet he remained in front of Acre, determined to prevail if only for the sake of this own legend.
+With the defeat of the Turkish land army, Napoleon fulfilled the strategic objective of the campaign and was free to return to Egypt to prepare for the expected sea-borne invasion from Rhodes.
+Even so, he remained in front of Acre, determined to prevail if only for the sake of his own legend.
 On 7 May, with a fleet of Turkish reinforcements approaching the besieged city, French forces made a last, furious assault on the walls, breaking into the fortress only to be driven out by a detachment of English sailors.
-Thwarted in his attempt to replicate the feat of Alexander the Great, Napoleon flew into a rage, calling the assault troops “sissies,” but with the arrival of the Turkish reinforcements he recognized the futility of any further attempts, and on 20 May reluctantly abandoned the effort.
+Thwarted in his attempt to replicate the feat of Alexander the Great, Napoleon flew into a rage, calling the assault troops “sissies,” but with the arrival of the Turkish reinforcements he recognized the futility of any further attempts, and on 20 May he reluctantly abandoned the effort.

 Their front line defenses thus shattered, the remaining Turks awaited attack behind a secondary line near the tip of the peninsula.
 Here an initial French infantry assault was thrown back with considerable loss and the Turks rushed forward to take the heads of the fallen.
-No sooner had they set about their grisly business, however, than they were caught and overrun by a well-timed counterattack.
-Meanwhile, Murat exploited a gap along the bay shore to drive once again into the enemy rear.
-Fighting on amid a force of janissaries, Mustapha Pasha put up fierce resistance, but in the end, he too was routed.
+No sooner had they set about their grisly business, however, than they were caught and overrun by a timely counterattack.
+Meanwhile, General Murat exploited a gap along the bay shore to drive once again into the enemy rear.
+Amid a force of janissaries, Mustapha Pasha put up fierce resistance, but in the end, he too was routed.
 Apart from some 3,000 survivors who held out in Fort Aboukir for another week, the Turkish army had been utterly destroyed, with 2,000 dead on the field and as many as 10,000 drowned while attempting to swim to safety.
 At a cost of about 150 French dead, Napoleon had redeemed the failure at Acre and provided convincing evidence of French military dominance.